Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 * carefully plan how saved data and recording of samples will be **organised**;
 * plan for enough **[data storage](#storing-data)** or notebooks to record data;
 * ensure data can be **[backed-up](#data-backup)** in the field;
-* plan which **metadata** (information about data) will be recorded about the data or sample collection;
+* plan which **[metadata](#metadata)** will be recorded about the data or sample collection;
-* understand which information is needed to **document** data or sample collection thoroughly.
+* understand what is needed to get the data and samples home safely.

-The sections below will discuss these points in more detail.
-Follow the links to the relevant sections in the earlier part of this guide for more detailed information and context.

-### On site
+### What is available on-site?

 Resources and support that **are** and **are not** available at the fieldwork site can hugely impact on data and sample collection.
 This will affect how data are saved, backed-up and accessed whilst on site.
 It is useful to get advice from others that have previously visited the site if this is possible, but always double-check details in case changes have been made since previous years.

 #### Network

-A connection to the local network can be useful for automated, secure backups (if there is also storage), collaborating more easily with others, viewing data without having to access the instrument (very useful in bad weather or if the instrument's location makes it tricky to access) and depending on the organisation, might mean data can be backed-up directly to another institution after the fieldwork.
+A connection to the local IT network can be useful for automated, secure backups (if there is also storage), collaborating more easily with others, viewing data without having to access the instrument (very useful in bad weather or if the instrument's location makes it tricky to access) and depending on the site, might mean data can be backed-up to a remote location.

 **Questions to ask**: